LeahRoberts/atlasworkshop/_posts/2021-8-16-from-small-beginnings.md

 2. **how many locations are represented in Atlas?
 Which locations have the most samples?
 Which have the least?**

-3. **Name three ways you could search for rifampicin resistance isolates from the Sample Library page**
+3. **Name three ways you could search for Rifampicin resistant isolates from the Sample Library page**

 4. **What is the earliest sample collected in Atlas?**